This blog may contain affiliate links. Read our disclosure policy for more info.

 Driving in Mexico also only requires a driver’s license using the Roman alphabet.
 If yours uses another like Japan and China, you simply need an international driving permit.

 Insurance is required, but if you book with Discover Cars and get the full coverage, that’s all you need!
 Oh, and being over 18 is required, and if you’re over 25, your rental will be much cheaper!

 Thanks for reading!

-Cancun is a top tourist destination with tasty Mexican cuisine, stunning beaches, and fascinating cultural sites.
+Cancun is a top tourist destination with tasty Mexican cuisine, stunning beaches, fun activities like ATV tours, and fascinating cultural sites.
 I’ve been here many times and always felt safe when following the right precautions.